3,4,5-Trimethoxyamphetamine

 3,4,5-Trimethoxyamphetamine (TMA, TMA-1, or 3,4,5-TMA), also known as α-methylmescaline (3C-mescaline or 3C-M) or mescalamphetamine, is a psychedelic drug of the phenethylamine and amphetamine families.
 It is one of the trimethoxyamphetamine (TMA) series of positional isomers.
-The drug is notable in being the amphetamine (i.e., α-methylated) analogue of mescaline (3,4,5-trimethoxyphenethylamine).
+The drug is notable in being the amphetamine (α-methylated) analogue of mescaline (3,4,5-trimethoxyphenethylamine).

 Use and effects

-TMA is a serotonergic psychedelic and produces hallucinogenic effects.
-It is said to be active at doses of 100 to 250 mg and to have a duration of 6 to 8 hours.
-For comparison, mescaline is typically used at doses of 200 to 500 mg and is said to have a duration of 10 to 12 hours or longer.
-TMA's positional isomer 2,4,5-trimethoxyamphetamine (2,4,5-TMA or TMA-2) is much more potent than TMA, with a dosage of 20 to 40 mg and a duration of 8 to 12 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists TMA's dose as 100 to 250 mg orally and its duration as 6 to 8 hours.
+For comparison, mescaline is typically used at doses of 200 to 500 mg orally and is said to have a duration of 10 to 12 hours or longer.
+TMA's positional isomer 2,4,5-trimethoxyamphetamine (2,4,5-TMA or TMA-2) is much more potent than TMA, with a dose of 20 to 40 mg orally and a duration of 8 to 12 hours.

+The effects of TMA have been reported to include closed-eye imagery, introspection, music enhancement, emotional volatility, annoyance and irritability, feeling violent, lightheadedness, giddiness, and nausea, among others.
+It is said to lack mescaline's color changes and to have a "thread of negativity" at higher doses and a possible "antisocial nature" that has limited interest in the drug.